SolastaMods/SolastaUnfinishedBusiness/Documentation/Classes.md

 * Spell Mastery

 You have achieved such mastery over certain spells that you can cast them at will.
-Choose a 1st-level wizard spell and a 2nd-level wizard spell that are in your spellbook.
+Choose two 1st-level or 2nd-level wizard spells that are in your spellbook.
 You can cast those spells at their lowest level without expending a spell slot when you have them prepared.
 If you want to cast either spell at a higher level, you must expend a spell slot as normal.

 ## Level 19